MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 ### Example usage
 See the [Ophys Quick Start Example](https://viewer.mathworks.com/?viewer=live_code&url=https%3A%2F%2Fwww.mathworks.com%2Fmatlabcentral%2Fmlc-downloads%2Fdownloads%2F6aee4c33-d05e-4715-82ab-748f121adcad%2Ff8904f7a-8904-2deb-4404-99caae194d40%2Ffiles%2FOphysQuickStart.mlx&embed=web) for an illustration of how these toolbox classes enable retrieving, filtering, and acccessing the Visual Coding – 2P dataset [2] from the Allen Brain Observatory.
 See also the Ophys demo for a more detailed dive into analysis of the 2P dataset.

-See the Ephys Demo for examples of how to access, filter and analyse the electrophysiology data from the Visual Coding – Neuropixels dataset [3].
+See the Ephys Quick Start Example and the Ephys Demo for examples of how to access, filter and analyse the electrophysiology data from the Visual Coding – Neuropixels dataset [3].

 ----
 #### References